JBSC/faye-redis-PoC/README.md

- `Start server.js, then user.js and finally stressTest.js`
+ `Start with node : server.js, then user.js and finally stressTest.js`

 ## Results